🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Winter bedrooms thrive on layers.
 Think hotel bed, but warmer and more personal.
 Stack textures for temperature control and style points.

-Adding extra layers in the bedroom made winter nights noticeably more comfortable.
-It also made the space feel calmer and more finished.
+Adding extra layers in the bedroom makes winter nights noticeably more comfortable, and it makes the whole space feel calmer and more finished.
+A basket beside the bed keeps the overflow tidy instead of piled on a chair.

 Layer Your Bed: